AachenBrainLab/Eyes_Wide_Bandwidth/README.md

 - requires ('Responses_all_sessions.mat') from Zenodo

-motion_clouds_disributions.m picks up the data from the excel sheets in the respective stimulus folders and plots the orientation distributions as seen in figure 1 panel b.
+motion_clouds_disributions.m picks up the data from the excel sheets in the respective stimulus folders and plots the orientation distributions as seen in Figure 1 panel b.
 - requires (narrow_bandwidth, mid_bandwidth and broad bandwidth files ) from Zenodo

 orientation_analysis.ijm: a batch file for running directionality on the example stimuli